maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 **Using a Niskin to Collect eDNA Water Samples**

-We used Niskins to collect our horizontal water samples at the
+We used Niskins to collect our horizontal water samples at the scallop sea farm site.
+To do this, we followed a collection protocol made up of the following steps:

-*Cleaning the Niskin*
+*Step 1: Cleaning the Niskin*

+Before we used the Niskin to collect eDNA water samples it had to be cleaned.
+Cleaning allowed us to be sure that there was no foreign DNA that would contaminate our sample or that we wouldn't cause cross-contamination between signts.
+To clean the Niskin we sprayed it with a solution of 10% bleach followed by three rinses of tap water.
+We cleaned inside the Niskin and both stopper ends thoroughly.

 ![HI-Niskin1](/assets/images/HI/HI-NiskinCleaning2.jpeg)

-*Preparing the Niskin*
+*Step 2: Preparing the Niskin*
+Next we had to prepare the Niskin for deployment.
+To do this, we first attached the Niskin to our line.
+We then opened both stoppers by attaching the elastics to the release mechanism.
+Lastly we made sure the Niskin valve, the small white valve that helps water flow freely out of the Niskin, was closed.

 Attaching the Niskin to our line:
 ![HI-Niskin1](/assets/images/HI/HI-NiskinPrep2.jpeg)

-Opening the stoppers and attaching the elastic to the release mechanism:
+Opening the stoppers and attaching the elastic to the release mechanism.
+The white valve is closed:
 ![HI-NiskinPrep4](/assets/images/HI/HI-NiskinPrep4.jpeg)

-*Deploying the Niskin*
+*Step 3: Deploying the Niskin*
+We then deployed the Niskin by lowering it into the water.
+Our line had a heavy weight at the bottom that helped the Niskin sink.
+Once tossed overboard, we slowly lowered the Niskin into the water.

 Toss it overboard:
 ![HI-Niskin1](/assets/images/HI/HI-NiskinDeployment3.jpeg)